 Surprisingly, there’s now an increase in advertising for negative SEO services.
 Seriously, people.
 That’s not what we want our industry to be about.

 If Your Site is Hit by Negative SEO

 Unfortunately, you will go through basically the same process you would if negative SEO wasn’t the problem: dig into your analytics, webmaster tools, and link profile to find the problem and correct it.
 The difference is that if you had used questionable practices, you would at least have an idea of where to start looking for what caused your site to drop.

 Your best defense is to keep a close eye on your site.
 If you see a large number of links or reviews flooding in unexpectedly, tell Google about it in advance – before your site drops.

 On the other hand, if you bought bad links and lost rankings post-Penguin, don’t submit a reconsideration request.
 If it’s not a manual penalty, a reconsideration plea won’t help.

-Regardless of how stressful or difficult search engine optimization becomes, using negative SEO against a competitor should not be a part of your work.
+Regardless of how stressful or difficult your work in optimizing for Google and Bing Search may be, using negative SEO against a competitor should not be a part of your work.
 Don’t condone it.
 Don’t do it, and don’t pay someone else to.